adobe/aem-genai-assistant/README.md

 4. Open up the AEM sidekick in your Microsoft Word or Google Doc.
 You should see the "Generate Variations" button in it.

 ![sidekick-example](https://github.com/adobe/aem-genai-assistant/assets/143527/ecc019cc-95c7-4f12-9578-7133dec43e24)

+### Install Adobe Prompt and Target Audience Templates
+Adobe supplies templates to help you to create your own prompts and target audience segments.
+To use these you need to download Excel files and put them in the root folder of your SharePoint or Google Drive content authoring project.

+You can download a zip file containing both files from GitHub [here] (https://github.com/adobe/aem-genai-assistant/raw/main/examples/Templates.zip).
+After downloading, unzip, and save both files in the root folder of your project on SharePoint or Google Drive.
+Open the target-audience file and in Sidekick, preview and publish the file.

+For Google Drive users:

+1. Upload the Excel files to the root folder
+2. Then open each file and do a Save as Google Spreadsheet
+3. In Sidekick, Preview and Publish each file.

 ## Creating Dynamic Prompt Templates